abhinav/git-spice/doc/src/start/submit.md

         gs bs
         ```

-3. Follow the prompts on-screen to create the PR.
+3. Follow the prompts on-screen to create the CR.
    For example:

    ```freeze language="ansi"